randyzwitch/ECharts.jl/docs/xgridlinesygridlines.md

 permalink: /xgridlinesygridlines
 ---

-`xgridlines` and `ygridlines` are convenience functions around the `splitLine` property of `xAxis`/`yAxis`.
+`xgridlines!` and `ygridlines!` are convenience functions around the `splitLine` property of `xAxis`/`yAxis`.
 This function assumes you are setting the properties on the first instance of an axis (the most common case).

 ## Method Signatures
 {% highlight julia %}